Watch the Code of Ethics for Arkansas Educators video at https://www.youtube.com/watch?v=PxpYNnpe7JU&t=2s.

 An educator refrains from using, possessing and/or being under the influence of alcohol or unauthorized drugs/substances and/or possessing items prohibited by law, or possessing or using tobacco or tobacco-related products while on school premises or at school-sponsored activities involving students.

-Arkansas law mandates that every person with a valid Arkansas teaching license is required to abide by the Code of Ethics for Arkansas Educators.
+Arkansas law mandates that every person with a valid Arkansas teaching license and all educators teaching under an Act 1240 waiver are required to abide by the Code of Ethics for Arkansas Educators.

 Any person can fill out an allegation form and file it with the Department of Education, school district superintendent, or a public school district, but it must be signed under penalty of perjury.